 \$ (in thousands of dollars)

-Less than 1 year 2 to 5 years Thereafter 15,218 55,065 42,363
+Less than 1 year 2 to 5 years Thereafter 15,507 55,091 42,349

-112,646
+112,947

-Subsequent to August 30, 2015, the Company completed the construction of one restaurant for which it incurred costs of approximately \$200,000 during the subsequent period.
+Subsequent to August 28, 2016, the Company completed the construction of one restaurant for which it incurred costs of approximately \$1,200,000 during the subsequent period.
 In addition, the Company has two commitments to lease properties, on which it plans to build two new restaurants.
-The Company has incurred costs for the construction of one of these restaurants of \$118,000 in the subsequent period.
-As at the current date, the Company has not entered into any other construction contracts for either restaurant, but expects to do so in the future.
-In addition, the Company incurred costs for renovations of restaurants of approximately \$1,400,000 in the subsequent period and has approximately \$2,400,000 in additional purchase commitments for renovations of restaurants.
+The Company has entered into purchasing commitments for \$113,000 for one of these restaurants, of which \$47,000 is included in property and equipment as at August 28, 2016.
+As at the current date, the Company has not entered into any construction contracts for the other restaurant, but expects to do so in the future.
 Final costs of construction are subject to uncertainties as to their amounts and timing.
 Items such as finalization of design and final construction quotations could change the total cost of these projects.